THANK YOU Lexington voters for electing Tina McBride in a landslide victory by 998 more votes!

 Lexington ZeroWaste Collaborative Board Member

-Advocacy work on multiple articles regarding waste reduction, zoning and preservation since 2013
+Co-authored multiple articles regarding sustainability, preservation and zoning since 2013

 Association of Black Citizens of Lexington (ABCL) member